 It was three days … but really it was five … or two weeks for some … or six months for a few … and lifetime for all.
 Leading to this place.

 Like … up on the hill, a giant 15 foot high top hat … and if you cracked the hidden slit in the side — there was a full Mad Hatter’s tea party going on inside with teapots and teacups and teaspoons and a full compliment of Mad Hatters sitting around speaking Jabberwocky.

 Or there’s Grandma Tigger baking cookies by day and blowing fire by night.

 Or there’s the kids painting their faces and putting on a play on the main stage.
 Or there’s Anonymous who jumped on The Bus in Calgary in ’64 holding court with tales of The Road.
-Or there’s me on stage reading On The Road with the Adam’s Ale soul-swingers behind me, or my own Road Tales with JoJo Stella gettin’ stellar with the groove.
-Or there’s Aretha’s trombone player blowin’ his rhythmic squonks across the land – and who said of my humble performance, “You made lightning strike.”
+Or there’s me on stage reading On The Road with the Adam’s Ale soul-swingers, or my own Road Tales with JoJo Stella gettin’ stellar with the groove.
+Or there’s Aretha’s trombone player blowin’ his rhythmic squonks across the land – sayin, “You made lightning strike.”